 Consider Charitable Planning

 A planning tool that is very effective in a low-interest-rate environment is a Charitable Lead Annuity Trust (CLAT), which combines philanthropy with tax planning.
 A CLAT is an irrevocable trust that pays one or more named charities a specified annuity payment for a fixed term.
 At the end of the charitable term, any remaining assets in the CLAT pass to the remainder, noncharitable beneficiaries.
-As with a GRAT, to the extent the assets outperform the IRS assumed rate of return (2% for November 2015), those assets can pass transfer tax free to whomever you would like.
+As with a GRAT, to the extent the assets outperform the IRS assumed rate of return (1.6% for November 2016), those assets can pass transfer tax free to the beneficiaries you choose.